IAS 2025: 5-on 2-off dosing is inferior to continuous ART in BREATHER Plus – but no differences in clinical outcomes

 The median age was 16.5 years (IQR:14.6 to 18.1).
 Previous time on ART was 11.8 years (IQR: 8.6 to 14.1) with median time on TLD of 2.5 years.

-Study results
+Study results and interpretation

 At week 96, a higher rate of viral failure occurred in 10% of the SCT (n=23) vs 5% in the CT arm (n=11); diff 5.1% (99%CI: –0.9 to +11.5).
 The showed that SCT was not non-inferior.
-The difference was also 5.1% (95%CI: +0.05 to +9.9), which showed that SCT actually inferior to CT (p=0.034).
+The difference was also 5.1% (95%CI: +0.05 to +9.9), which showed that SCT was actually inferior to CT (p=0.034).

-Using Kaplan-Meier estimates, the SCT am had a significantly higher rate of viral rebound: HR 2.1 (95%CI: 1.0 to 4.4).
+Using Kaplan-Meier estimates, the SCT arm had a significantly higher rate of viral rebound: HR 2.1 (95%CI: 1.0 to 4.4).

 Retention in the study was high (98%) and only 3 participants changed ART due to side effects (1 SCT and 2 CT), with no differences in side effects overall.

 There were also no differences between arms in adherence based on self-report (96%) or using MEMS caps (92%).
+However, MEMS caps data isn’t always ideal and different participants were enrolled in each of the two assessment time periods.

 By week 96, 20 participants in the SCT arm had changed to daily TLD.
-Only 6/20 were confirmed viral failure, with 13/20 due to plans to conceive and 1/20 due to participant choice.
+Only 6/20 were due to confirmed viral failure, with 13/20 due to plans to conceive and 1/20 due to participant choice.

 However, the study concluded that reduced dosing with TLD could not be recommended for adolescents when viral load is only monitored every 6-12 months.
 Daily TLD should therefore continue to be recommended in this population.